 Appendix: Determining Lens Quality Factor

 I took a number of raw captures of a new utility cutter knife slanted a few degrees off the vertical.
 It was set up almost against a living room window, parallel to it, with a bright, uniform sky near the horizon as background.
 I chose an overcast day shortly after lunch, but any day will do as long as there are no visible clouds, birds or gradients near the edge, just bright, uniform sky.
-The camera was mounted on a tripod, square to and at the same height as the knife, about 150x focal length away, VR off, silent mode, pinpoint focusing, 3 second delayed release.
-In manual mode I selected f/4 at base ISO and shutter speeds that showed some room to spare on the viewfinder histogram with spot metering.
+The camera was mounted on a tripod, square to and at the same height as the knife, about 150x focal lengths away, VR off, silent mode, pinpoint focusing, 3 second delayed release.
+For the Nikkor Z 24-70mm/4 S I used manual mode and selected f/4 at base ISO with shutter speeds that showed some room to spare on the viewfinder histogram under spot metering.
 I took four captures, each time half pressing first to re-focus.
 Then stopped down 1/3 of a stop and repeated the four captures per f/stop until f/5.6.

 Notes and References